 - It's an easy one-pan recipe, make it all in your cast iron skillet.

 As an Amazon Associate, I earn from qualifying purchases

-This is an overview of the ingredients and steps to make this recipe, scroll down to see ingredient notes and substitutions as well as a printable recipe card with exact measurements and complete cooking instructions.
+This is an overview of the ingredients and steps to make this recipe, scroll down for a printable recipe card with exact measurements and instructions.